SashaBoguraev/BenchMARL/README.md

 # Emergent Idiolects
 ### Forked from [FacebookResearch/BenchMARL](https://github.com/facebookresearch/BenchMARL)

 #### This repository is a working collection of Sasha Boguraev's Undergraduate Honors Thesis.
-It draws on both the [Vectorized Multi Agent Simulators](https://github.com/proroklab/VectorizedMultiAgentSimulator) and [BenchMARL](https://github.com/facebookresearch/BenchMARL).
+It draws extensively on both the [Vectorized Multi Agent Simulators](https://github.com/proroklab/VectorizedMultiAgentSimulator) and [BenchMARL](https://github.com/facebookresearch/BenchMARL).
+As an active fork of BenchMARL, this repo also provides full BenchMARL functionality.
+I take no credit for any of BenchMARL's or VMAS' implementation or functionality, and attribute all credit for those implementations to the respective authors.

 ## Premise for Work